jayflo/hadoop-config/README.md

   1. `namenode`: will be the NameNode and a DataNode.
   2. `resourcemanager`: will be the ResourceManager and a DataNode
   3. `datanode1`: will be a dedicated DataNode.
 The configuration files that reside on each VM are identical, we only need to install Hadoop and the configurations on the template VM, and then make sure to setup the IPs/hostnames so that VMs can communicate with one another.
+Setting up VM hostnames and IPs will be done after the Hadoop installation.

 ##### Get Hadoop

 1. In your home folder `wget http://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-2.7.2/hadoop-2.7.2.tar.gz`
 2. `tar -xf hadoop-2.7.2.tar.gz`
 3. `mv hadoop-2.7.2 haddop`
-4. `
+4. `mkdir -p hadoop-hdfs/{name,data}`
-4. `cd hadoop`
+5. `cd hadoop`
-5. `mkdir

 ##### Configure Hadoop